Asymmetric-LEO-Constellation/Asymmetric-LEO-Constellation-Optimization/Gifs/ReadMe.md

 In this folder, you can find GIFs of the satellites in orbit.
+The "216RandomOperators" gif is an asymmetric constellation our algorithm designed, the "216sats180distribution" and "216sats1530distribution" gifs are Walker Delta constellations.
+Only the first 180 time slices (90 minutes) are visible in the gifs.